prettycoolsocks/ece470/README.md

-# ece470
-Robot Project
+# Semester Robot Simulation Project

-One Paragraph of project description goes here
+ECE 470: Introduction to Robotics
+Utsav Kawrani
+Molly Sturgis
+5 March 2018

+The overall goal of this semester project is to simulate a robot doing a task.
+For our team's project, we are simulating the filling of a pill organizer with medications.
+This specific READ ME file covers the installation of a robot simulation software (V-REP) and executing a basic scene where the robot articulates each joint.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+There are a few prerequisite knowledge and programs that will be required in order to accomplish the required steps.

 ```
 Give examples